13 Jul, 2022

 A lot of experts falsely believe that applications that are cloud-based are incapable of customization.
 It can be the case for certain solutions, but NetSuite is capable of being customized to fulfill most of the business requirements.

-NetSuite permits one to customize their demands, incorporate third-party applications, or form new solutions when required.
-In addition to the platform’s automatic updates that happen twice a year, plus, NetSuite expands as the business expands-needless to invest in new hardware and servers.
-What is rigid about that?
+It permits customization demands, incorporates third-party applications and forms new solutions when required.
+In addition to the platform’s automatic updates that happen twice a year, NetSuite expands as the business grows.
+Therefore, it is necessary to go for new hardware and servers as the solution scales along with the growth of the business and customization does not obstruct upgrades, unlike the traditional on-premises solutions.

 Myth:3 NetSuite Has Become Obsolete

-NetSuite remains to be the topmost cloud ERP solution for businesses worldwide, because of its significant upgrade schedule.
-Since it is a ‘real cloud’ solution, NetSuite updates all accounts bi-annually.
-Customers benefit from being on the most recent version because they can employ the most recent technology and capabilities to help propel their company ahead.
+NetSuite remains the topmost cloud ERP solution for businesses worldwide, because of its significant upgrade schedule.
+Since it is a ‘real cloud’ solution, it updates all accounts bi-annually.
+Customers benefit from the most recent version as they can employ the latest technology and capabilities to help propel their company ahead.

 Myth:4 NetSuite is Highly Expensive

-NetSuite pricing is entirely dependent on the number of users, needs, add-ons, contract terms, and other factors.
-As a result, prices differ from one firm to the other.
-However, NetSuite automates your company's operations to ensure departmental alignment, enhancing productivity and ROI in the long run.
+The pricing is entirely dependent on the number of users, needs, add-ons, contract terms and other factors.
+As a result, charges differ from one firm to the other.
+However, the solution automates your company's operations to ensure departmental alignment, enhancing productivity and ROI in the long run.

 In reality, organizations of all sizes, including small and medium-sized enterprises, are ideal candidates for cloud ERP.
-Many organizations lack the means to spend on the large infrastructure required by on-premise ERP software solutions—storage, servers, facilities, security, IT employees, and so on.
-These advanced cloud-based ERP solutions require no equipment other than the internet and a connected device to function.
-The cloud levels the playing field by drastically lowering the initial ERP deployment expenditure.
+Many organizations lack the means to spend on the large infrastructure required by on-premises ERP software solutions such as storage, servers, facilities, security, IT employees, and so on.
+These advanced cloud-based ERP solutions require no equipment other than a device connected to the internet.
+The cloud levels the playing field by drastically lowering the initial deployment expenditure.

 Myth:5 NetSuite is Complicated

-Certain business administrators believe that NetSuite, like cloud-based ERP platforms complicates how users access apps and carry out business procedures.
-In reality, NetSuite's consistency and mobility aid in the simplification of operations.
-NetSuite provides workers with access to the single platform they need to do their jobs from anywhere, at any time.
+Certain business administrators believe that NetSuite complicates how users access apps and carry out business procedures.
+On the contrary, its consistency and mobility help in the simplification of operations.
+It provides workers with access to the single platform they need to do their jobs anywhere, at any time.
 Also, there is no complexity regarding the infrastructure.
-NetSuite requires only an internet connection and a linked device to run, greatly lowering the investment (and management) necessary for on-premise ERP deployments.

 Myth:6 NetSuite will Own My Data

-The official Terms of Service for NetSuite say that the customer owns all ownership and intellectual property rights to customer data.
+The official Terms of Service for NetSuite say that the customer owns the intellectual property rights and customer data.
 There is nothing to worry about!

-NetSuite protects the safety of communications among the authorized users and the data center, and cloud service distributors employ the most recent network security methods.
-These consist of but are not confined to, the most recent RSA public keys, Secure Socket Layer (SSL), Transport Layer Security (TLS), and certificates.
-All discussions are encrypted prior to transmission, making it improbable that anybody could prevent data from the network itself.
+The digital solution protects the safety of communications among authorized users and the data center, and cloud service distributors employ the most recent network security methods.
+They consist of, but are not confined to, the most recent RSA public keys, Secure Socket Layer (SSL), Transport Layer Security (TLS), and certificates.
+All discussions are encrypted prior to transmission.

 Myth:7 My Business is too Large for NetSuite

-NetSuite continues to be a perfect solution for emerging and mid-sized businesses because it was developed to scale as a business expands.
-That signifies that NetSuite will accompany businesses through their periods of growth and further.
+The cloud solution continues to attract emerging and mid-sized businesses because it was developed to scale as a business expands.
+It means that the software will accompany businesses through their periods of growth and further.

 NetSuite OneWorld encourages different currencies, reporting demands, and taxation rules over geographies and affiliates while offering instantaneous financial consolidation and transparency.